Epicondylitis

 Epicondylitis is the inflammation of an epicondyle or of adjacent tissues.
 Epicondyles are on the medial and lateral aspects of the elbow, consisting of the two bony prominences at the distal end of the humerus.
 These bony projections serve as the attachment point for the forearm musculature.
 Inflammation to the tendons and muscles at these attachment points can lead to medial and/or lateral epicondylitis.
 This can occur through a range of factors that overuse the muscles that attach to the epicondyles, such as sports or job-related duties that increase the workload of the forearm musculature and place stress on the elbow.
-Lateral epicondylitis is also known as "Tennis Elbow" due to its sports related association to tennis athletes, while medial epicondylitis is often referred to as "golfer's elbow."
+Lateral epicondylitis is also known as "Tennis Elbow" due to its sports-related association with tennis athletes, while medial epicondylitis is often referred to as "golfer's elbow."